 IDT2 is a development toolkit that allows you to create high-quality synthesis- and sample based Rack Extension instruments without advanced coding knowledge.
 Build anything from big string libraries to vintage-style synthesizers using the UJAM Gorilla Editor and an entire array of tools and scripts from UJAM Gorilla Engine, including 70 premium effects, filters, modulators, oscillators and sequencers.
 Your great idea just got a lot closer to a finished product in the Propellerhead Shop!

-IDT2 is included with Rack Extension SDK3.
+IDT2 was introduced in version 3 of the Rack Extension SDK.
 UJAM Gorilla Engine and Gorilla Editor are developed by UJAM.

 Help is there when you need it.
 We are as eager as you to see your projects finished and will always be there to help you out.